sv3t0sl4v/PoE-2-OBS-Rank-Overlay/README.md

     If OBS is not running, it sleeps and waits 30 seconds before checking again.

+8. You need to add text item to your scene and adjust as you like.
+Point OBS to read from the file where the script stores your rank.
+GL HF SS!

 Notes

     Running headless Chrome requires a modern Chrome installed.